corley/ng-startup-documentation/docs/08-graphics-layout.md

 # Graphics and layout

+## Introduction

+ngStartup help you to create modern and responsive web and mobile apps.
+To do that, it includes some external libraries and tools, from Bootstrap to Font Awesome, to stunning Loading bars to scripting tools such as Less and Saas.
+Configure and use what's the best for you.

 ## Bootstrap and Font Awesome
 ngStartup uses [Bootstrap 3.x](http://getbootstrap.com/) and [Font Awesome 4.x](https://fortawesome.github.io/Font-Awesome/) to let you to create high quality and responsive web applications.
 Of course, if you prefer, you can remove this dependencies from `bower.json` and you app.